kevinslin/kevin-public-vault/business.ref.terms.md

 <!-- -->

-- Fully diluted shares are the total number of common shares of a company that will be outstanding and available to trade on the open market after all possible sources of conversion, such as convertible bonds and employee stock options, are exercised
+- Fully diluted shares are the total number of common shares of a company that will be outstanding and available to trade on the open market after all possible sources of conversion, such as **convertible bonds and employee stock options**, are exercised
 -  include not only those which are currently issued but also those that could be claimed through conversion
 - details
     - Fully diluted shares affect the EPS of a company, which is a common metric for assessing relative value and profitability